-Andover USD 385 Chromebook Initiative
+Andover USD 385 High School Chromebook Initiative

 The focus of the Andover Public School District is to provide our students with current tools and resources to help them be active and effective learners and thinkers.
 Excellence in education requires that technology be seamlessly integrated throughout our educational programs.
 Increasing student access to technology is essential in order to make this possible.
-One of the current learning tools that we are introducing is the Chromebook.
+One of the current learning tools that we are using is the Chromebook.

-- Students will be better prepared for employment and postsecondary opportunities
+- Students will be better prepared for employment and post-secondary opportunities

 - Students will have access to a device at all times for use in classes and at home

 - Teachers will be able to implement the online components of our curriculum

 - Teachers will learn to integrate technology in their instruction